rohan20k/rohan20k/README.md

 I am Rohan Khurana, pursuing my Masters in Information Management at the Information School at University of Washington, Seattle and this is my GitHub profile.

 ### A little bit about me -
-Hello!
-I Rohan Khurana, and I'm a graduate student pursuing a Master of Science degree in Information Management [University of Washington, Seattle](https://ischool.uw.edu/programs/msim)  pursuing a specialisation in Data Science.
+I'm a graduate student pursuing a Master of Science degree in Information Management [University of Washington, Seattle](https://ischool.uw.edu/programs/msim)  pursuing a specialisation in Data Science.

 Prior to my pursuing my graduate degree in Seattle, I have received my Bachelors degree in Chemical Engineering from the [Birla Institute of Technology and Sciences Pilani, India](https://www.bits-pilani.ac.in/)